AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/05_mutable_statics.rst

 .. warning::

-  Global mutable state weakens local reasoning; prefer ownership or a small access-control abstraction
+  Global mutable state weakens local reasoning; better to use ownership or a small access-control abstraction

 ----------------------------
 Accessing a Mutable Static